magic of numbers

 Seven has a cosmic meaning as well: in Antiquity, the seven visible planets were an important element of astronomy and astrology.
 Click here to read more about astrology in jewellery.

-Numerology in Middle Eastern jewellery design
+How numerology operates in Middle Eastern jewellery design

 All these numbers are repeatedly worked into general jewellery decoration as well, and that is how numerology influences jewellery design.
 [1] Take a moment to closely at your favourite piece of jewellery.
 Count its dangles, observe its design: do you notice a motif often occurs in three’s, five’s or seven’s?